mchakravarty/lets-program/README.md

 Let's program!
 ==============

-Get into programming writing a simple game.
+Here I'm collecting some notes and the code from showing a group of children to program by writing a simple game in Haskell.